OwenDiBacco/Convert-Youtube-URL-to-Transcript/README.md

 ## How-The-Application-Works

 1. The validate_link() function first makes sure the user input a valid https link.
-Then the function determines whether the link directs you to a YouTube video or a YouTube playlist and returns the function that correcponds to either.<br>
+Then the function determines whether the link directs you to a YouTube video or a YouTube playlist and returns the function that corresponds to either.<br>
 2. The loop_through_playlist() function creates a thread for each video in the playlist and passes each video into the process_file() function.<br>
 3. The process_file() function first downloads the video as an mp4 file, which is then converted to a wav file, to be transcripted and written to a text file.<br>
 4. Once all the videos are processed, a text file which contains the transcrpts of each created text file is used in the prompt to the AI service.<br>